SCASTELLANO6044/TFT-AI/readme.md

 ## Hints

-I highly recommend creating a "venv." in the project directory to include there all the dependencies and libraries for the project.
+I highly recommend creating a "venv." in the project directory to include all the dependencies and libraries for the project.

-To know what type of disease belongs to the selected image, I would recommend creating a table in a relational database like Postgres with the content of the **HAM10000_metadata.csv** file, in order to make SQL queries related to the selected image.
+To know what type of disease belongs to the selected image, I would recommend creating a table in a relational database like Postgres with the content of the **HAM10000_metadata.csv** file, to make SQL queries related to the selected image.

 ## Configuration